josephclaymiller/Yelpy/README.md

 # Yelpy
-An app that allows users to view Yelp restaurants
+An iPhone app that allows users to view Yelp restaurants.

 ## User Stories